aabiji/muse/readme.md

 Muse can be configured.
 The config is stored at `~/.muse.conf`.
 Here's all the possible options:
 ```
+# A list of directory paths that
-# Path to the folder containing the audio files
+# contain audio files to be played.
+The paths
-# that will be played.
-The path needs to be absolute.
+# need to be absolute.
+Muse will recursively
+# search each directory path for audio files.
-audio_folder_path = "/path/to/audio_folder"
+audio_directories = ["/path/to/audio_directory"]

 # The order in which the audio files are played
 # Can be either "Random" or "Alphabetical".